 - Place more strain on parts and wear them out quicker.

 - Shake loose refrigerant lines and create a costly refrigerant leak.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
+Leveling an air conditioner pad takes experience.
 It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Premium Air Services LLC a call at 713-364-9957.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give Premium Air Services LLC a call at 713-364-9957.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.